shaunhwq/visual_comparison/README.md

     ├── file1
     ├── file2
     └── ...
-└── source
+└── source  # source folder (used for preview).
+Can be specified in run.py
     ├── file1
     ├── file2
     └── ...
 ```

+Requirements
-- Requires a minimum of 2 folders since this is a comparison tool.
+- Minimum of 2 folders since this is a comparison tool.
+- Each folder contains enhanced images from a single method.
-- Recommended to store enhanced images in their own folder.
-File names must be exactly the same as the source file name.
+- Each file must have the same name as the source file.
 - Files which have the same name across <b><u>ALL</u></b> subdirectories will be retrieved.
 - Images & videos should all have the same size (since we need to overlay/crop and join them)

-### Running the program
+### <u> Running the program </u>
 ```
 usage: run.py [-h] --root ROOT [--source_folder SOURCE_FOLDER]